 His principal teaching areas are British and Canadian history.
-Vaudry has a special interest in the history of Christianity in Canada and transatlantic Evangelicalism.
-He has a keen interest in encouraging undergraduate historical research.
-Vaudry has supervised a number of projects over the past decade on subjects as diverse as John Wesley’s views on health and medicine, and the Earl of Dartmouth’s evangelicalism and his influence on British public life.
+Dr. Vaudry has a special interest in the history of Christianity in Canada and transatlantic Evangelicalism.
+He has a keen interest in encouraging undergraduate historical research and has supervised a number of projects over the past decade on subjects as diverse as John Wesley’s views on health and medicine, and the Earl of Dartmouth’s evangelicalism and his influence on British public life.
 He also has an interest in global trade and commerce.
-In the fall of 2018, Vaudry is teaching a course on themes in world history that focuses on trade, commodities, and consumption in the period ca.1500 to ca.1800.

 He is also a passionate supporter of the Manchester City Football Club.